marbl/canu/documentation/source/parameter-reference.rst

 corMinEvidenceLength <integer=unset>
-  Limit read correction to only overlaps longer than this; default: unlimited corMaxEvidenceErate <integer=unset>
+  Limit read correction to only overlaps longer than this; default: unlimited corMinCoverage <integer=4>
+  Limit read correction to regions with at least this minimum coverage.
+Split reads when coverage drops below threshold. corMaxEvidenceErate <integer=unset>
   Limit read correction to only overlaps at or below this fraction error; default: unlimited corMaxEvidenceCoverageGlobal <string="1.0x">